 Bonus: Three Sisters Spring for a Manatee Swim

-If you are interested in taking a dip with a manatee in Florida, the only place you can do so year round is the Three Sisters Spring.
+If you are interested in taking a dip with a manatee in Florida, the only place you can do so year round is the Three Sisters Springs.

 The actual place you will be swimming with a manatee is Crystal River, the river that feeds off from the Three Sisters Spring.

-Interestingly, Crystal River and the Three Sisters Spring is the only place where you will find a manatee near guaranteed year round in Florida.
+Interestingly, Crystal River and Three Sisters Springs is the only place where you will find a manatee near guaranteed year round in Florida.

 In winter, there are around 1000 manatees in the Crystal River.
 One nice fact is that over 10 years ago there was only a few hundred manatees coming to the Spring.

 Due to strict laws protecting manatees, they have substantially increased in numbers.
-Once upon a time in Florida manatees could be hunted and killed in Florida.
+Once upon a time Florida’s manatees could be hunted and killed.

 In summer, there are some resident manatees in Crystal River.
 The others disperse around various waterways throughout in the United States.